weaming/bingwptoday/README.md

     Usage of bingwptoday:
       -d string
-            Directory to store wallpapers. (default "~/Downloads/Bing Wallpapers") -l string
+            Directory to store wallpapers. (default "~/Downloads/Bing Wallpapers") -n string
-            The language of wallpapers' name (default "zh-CN") -n string
             Number of wallpapers to download. (default "1")